bo-wang-up/PRIME/README.md

 Preatrined models have been provided in folder 'Pretrained_models'

 ## Acknowledgement
-Our code is adapted from the original [FSVAE](https://github.com/kamata1729/FullySpikingVAE) repository.
+Our inpainting code is adapted from the original [FSVAE](https://github.com/kamata1729/FullySpikingVAE) repository.
 We thank the authors for sharing their code.